4.11 Private Child Placing (PCP) or Child Caring (PCC) Agency

 Introduction

-Private child caring (PCC) or private child placing (PCP) agencies may provide care and services for a child for whom the Cabinet has legal responsibility.
+Private child-caring (PCC) or private child-placing (PCP) agencies may provide care and services for a child in the custody of the Cabinet for Health and Family Services (Cabinet/CHFS).

 Practice Guidance